Community Garden Volunteer Project in Romania - Miercurea Ciuc

 While you’re volunteering, you may also be able to spend time with other community causes, including local conservation-focused NGOs, in their efforts toward environmental preservation.
 This can include hay meadow mowing, river clean-ups as well as monitoring and protecting endangered flora and fauna.
 This kind of work usually comes in the form of one-off events, which the local team can facilitate with you.

-Why do Sustainable Agriculture volunteering in Miercurea Ciuc with IVHQ?
+Why do Community Gardening volunteering in Miercurea Ciuc with IVHQ?

 When you volunteer in a community garden in Romania you’ll be adding value to the local community, while also developing personally and professionally by: